lvyitian/briarjar/README.md

 java -version
 ```

-To start in GUI Mode, simply run the FatJAR
+To start in GUI Mode, simply run the FatJAR with
 ```
-java -jar briarjar-0.1-all.jar
+java -jar --add-opens=java.base/java.lang.reflect=ALL-UNNAMED briarjar-0.1-all.jar
 ```

 TUI Mode can be invoked with either